roqua/greater_less/README.md

 [![Build Status](https://secure.travis-ci.org/esposito/greater_less.png)](http://travis-ci.org/esposito/greater_less)

-The GreaterLess gem can be used to generate objects that represent halfopen intervals, but transparently behave as Floats.
+The GreaterLess gem can be used to generate objects that represent halfopen intervals, but transparently behave as ruby Floats.

 ## Setup